rumbamanagement/titanic_ml/README.md

 # Model Building
 * Features Encoding; Convering of categorical variables into numerical variables by creating their dummy variables
-* The number of columns increased to 57.
-Label-Encoder is used to convert text or categorical data into numerical data which the model expects and perform better with.
 * Let's split our data into train set and test set.
 * Here, I have used three models for this classification project.
 They are Decision Tree, K Nearest Neighbors (KNN) and Logistic Regression.